 Isabella is more delicate and petite but with the temper and power of an ox.
 Her twin brother William and other siblings have realized that fighting with Isabella is a no-win situation.
 They have learned that just because Isabella appears smaller on the outside, one cannot judge a book by its cover.
 She is a natural fighter and has a great and strong personality.

 She is a girl in every sense of the word.
-She loves dancing and playing to bake cakes.
-She is the queen of the little ones and loves wearing nice clothes and playing with dolls.
+She loves dancing and singing.
+She is the queen of the little ones and loves wearing nice clothes, and used to play with dolls.

 Today Isabella is studying Primary at Pearl of Africa, and though she is sometimes hard to manage, her teachers adore her personality and love to have her around.
 She loves arts.
 All of her drawings are full of colors that show her awesome personality.